 Is it is grilling season yet?

-All pit masters know that a great way to elevate your BBQ dishes to the next level is to use a rub, whether it’s a scratch made or shop-bought mix cocoa, yes cocoa will add that certain something.
+All the great pit masters know that one great way to elevate your BBQ dishes to the next level is to use a rub, and creating a crust whether it’s a home made or shop-bought mix cocoa, yes cocoa will add that certain something.

-You may be surprised to know that in South America It’s normal to add chocolate to meat, Mexicans have been adding cocoa to savoury dishes, for hundreds of years.
+You may be surprised to know that in South America It’s normal to add chocolate to meat, Mexicans have been adding cocoa to savoury dishes, for hundreds of years with dishes like mole.

-Depending on the flavours I start with ½ tablespoon of cocoa powder to 3 tablespoons of rub If it’s a herbal, rub this is usually just enough for the floral notes to come forward, without overpowering its vegetal aromas.
+Depending on the flavours I am working with for herbal, rubs I usually start with ½ tablespoon of cocoa powder to 3 tablespoons of rub this is should be enough for the floral notes to come forward,

-For spicier rubs that especially Latin or Asian flavours, I increase to one tablespoon of cocoa powder to three of rub.
-And an extra half a tablespoon in African, Caribbean or Creole spice mixes.
-The best thing is to experiment and see what works great for you.
+For spicier rubs, I increase to 1 tablespoon sometimes even 1½ tablespoons of cocoa powder to three of rub.
+African, Caribbean or Creole spice mixes can take even more.
+The best thing is to experiment and see what works for you.

-Once you have found how terrific cocoa powder works in spice rubs, you’ll start to find other places to use its magic.
+Once you have found how amazing cocoa powder works in rubs, you’ll start to find other places to use its magic.

 I stir some into my barbecue sauce to make it a little more interesting.
 I also use it in my chili, mole and even in roasted tomato salsa.

 So, break the cocoa powder out of the baking cupboard and start grilling!